onedata/op-worker/docs/veilCluster/erlang_modules/veil_modules/control_panel/rest_modules/rest_files.rst

 	.. function:: handle_multipart_data(req(), binary(), binary(), term()) -> {boolean(), req()}
 		:noindex:

 	Optional callback to handle multipart requests.
 Data should be streamed in handling module with use of cowboy_multipart module.
-Method can be '<<"POST">> or <<"PUT">>'.
+Method can be '< > or < >'.
 Should handle the request and return true/false indicating the result.
 Should always return false if the method is not supported.

 	.. _`rest_files:post/4`: